liuyeah/liuyeah.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👨🏻‍🎓 Biography
 I am a Ph.D. candidate at the School of Artificial Intelligence and Data Science, University of Science and Technology of China (USTC), and a member of State Key Laboratory of Cognitive Intelligence.
 My supervisor is Prof. [Enhong Chen](http://staff.ustc.edu.cn/~cheneh/).
-Previously, I interned at _ByteDance - AI LAB_, as an algorithm intern.
+Previously, I interned at _ByteDance - AI LAB_ and _Huawei - Cloud & AI_, as an algorithm intern.
 I received my Bachelor degree from USTC in July, 2019, and majored in Electronic Information Engineering.

 Currently, I am a visiting Ph.D. student with Prof. [Xiaofang Zhou](https://sites.google.com/view/xiaofang-zhou) at The Hong Kong University of Science and Technology (HKUST).

 **I am on the job market the next year!** I will graduate with my Ph.D. degree in summer 2025.
 I am open to faculty/postdoctoral positions or related industry roles.
 Please get in touch!

-Here is my [Curriculum Vitae](../personal_cv/CV_YeLiu.pdf) (September 2024).
+Here are my [Curriculum Vitae](../personal_cv/CV_YeLiu.pdf) and [Curriculum Vitae](../personal_cv/RS_YeLiu.pdf) (October 2024).

 # 👨🏻‍💻 Research Interest
 My research interests encompass a wide range of subjects within the ﬁelds of **Knowledge-aware Natural Language Processing (NLP)**, focusing on two main areas: (1) Knowledge Acquisition and (2) Knowledge Application.
 Recently, I am exploring a focused research direction of Knowledge-enhanced Large Language Models (LLMs).
 I have published more than 20 papers at the top international conferences/journals.